devgateway/www.developmentgateway.org/_posts/2015-02-24-aid-information-matters-for-us-citizens-too-transparency-efforts-and-domestic-audiences.md

 old_path: news/aid-information-matters-us-citizens-too-transparency-efforts-and-domestic-audiences
 title: Aid information matters for U.S. citizens, too – transparency efforts and domestic audiences
-lede: This January, a newly elected U.S. Congress took the stage, bringing up the question of how it will shape U.S. foreign assistance discussions in 2015.
+excerpt: This January, a newly elected U.S. Congress took the stage, bringing up the question of how it will shape U.S. foreign assistance discussions in 2015.
 The US Global Leadership Coalition’s Liz Schayer has argued that there is a consensus from both sides of the aisle that aid accountability and transparency will continue to